alvinthai/OrderedOVRClassifier/docs/api_reference.rst

     Refer to this notebook_ for a tutorial on how to use the API for OrderedOVRClassifier.

     OrderedOVRClassifier runs custom evaluation functions to diagnose and/or plot the predictive performance of the classification after training each model.
 With Ordered One-Vs-Rest Classification, the binary outcome from an Ordered One-Vs-Rest model can be optimized to achieve an ideal mix of accuracy/precision/recall scores among each predictive class.
-Call the :class:`plot_oovr_dependencies` function on a fully trained OrderedOVRClassifier model to execute these evaluations.
+Call the :class:`plot_threshold_dependence` function on a fully trained OrderedOVRClassifier model to execute these evaluations.

     OrderedOVRClassifier is designed to be modular and models can be tested without changing the fit state of OrderedOVRClassifier.
 These models can be manually attached to OrderedOVRClassifier at a later time.
 Additionally, a grid search wrapper is built into the API for hyper-parameter tuning against classification-subsetted datasets.